Improving instrumental variable estimators with post-stratification: Conclusion

 \section{Conclusion}

-We have examined the benefits of combining IV estimators with post-stratification theoretically and through simulation.
-We largely focus on how to take advantage of a baseline covariate predictive of compliance behavior, rather than outcome.
-Classic IV approaches do not benefit much, if at all, from including such covariates.
-Post-stratification on these covariates, isolating compliers in some strata and dropping the rest, can, however, provide real precision gains.
-Along the way we also study the post-stratified IV estimator more broadly.
+We have explored the benefits of combining IV estimators with post-stratification.
+We outlined the gains that are possible both analytically and through a series of simulations.
+We largely focused on how to use post-stratification to take advantage of a baseline covariate predictive of compliance behavior, rather than the outcome.
+Classic IV estimation methods are not designed to exploit the information from covariates of this type.
+Post-stratification on these covariates, by isolating compliers in some strata and dropping the rest, can, however, provide important precision gains.
+We also studied the post-stratified IV estimator more broadly.
 The theoretical advantages of this approach include lower bias, lower variance, and lower variability of the SE estimates, especially when stratifying on a covariate predictive of outcome.